 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-The Corporation meets 6 times per year for Board meetings plus a strategic planning event and a training event.
-The Corporation has adopted the Code of Good Governance for English Colleges and operates in line with its standing orders and relevant policies, including public disclosure
+During 2020/21 the Corporation met 8 times for Board meetings plus held a strategic planning event.
+All meeting were held virtually due to the Covid-19 pandemic.
+The Corporation has adopted the Code of Good Governance for English

+Colleges and operates in line with its standing orders and relevant policies, including public disclosure.